PUBLIC HEALTH NURSE SUPERVISOR

 - Current permit or license to practice professional nursing in the State of Wisconsin at time of appointment and throughout employment.

-- Four years of progressively responsible nursing experience which includes at least two years of full-time experience leading, supervising or managing health related staff, programs and projects.
+- Four years of progressively responsible nursing experience which includes at least two years of full-time experience leading, supervising or managing health related staff, programs and/or projects.

 - Valid driver’s license at time of appointment and throughout employment and the availability of a properly-insured personal vehicle for use on the job (automobile allowance provided).

 IMPORTANT NOTE: To receive credit for college, transcripts are required and must be received by the application period closing date.
 College transcripts should be attached to your online application.
 Applications without transcripts attached will be considered incomplete and will be rejected.
 Your transcript must be legible (readable) and include the following information: the university or college name, your name, the degree completed (if applicable) and the date the degree was completed.

 - Master’s degree in nursing or public health from an accredited college or university.